bflorat/qdwizard/README.md

 #Manual
 ## Concepts
 * A wizard is build of several screens.
+The wizard provides the screens cinamatic and the screens contains the GUI code and the business logic (can we go next for instance).
 * Previous and next screens decision is taken by the wizard class.
 * Wizard data is stored in a map named 'data'.
 It is accessible from Wizard and Screen class.
 Store and get options selected by the user here.